jasperng-nus/tp/docs/UserGuide.md

 So, whether you are just starting your internship search or you are a seasoned pro, InternBook is here to help you land that dream internship.
 Let's turn those aspirations into achievements together!

-Happy interning,
+Happy interning, <br>
-The InternBook Team
+The InternBook Team :rocket:

 <!-- * Table of Contents -->